Prostate massage therapy (also known as prostate milking) is the practice of massaging the male prostate either for medical or therapeutic reasons.

 - Heightens sexual experience

 - Reduces the pain and discomfort of an inflamed prostate.

-External prostate massage is said to reduce pain, improve erection, and ease urination.
-However there is little medical evidence to support these claims.
+External prostate stimulation is said to reduce pain, improve erection, and ease urination.
+However, there is little medical evidence to support these claims.

 The risks that are associated with the procedure include:

 - Worsening of acute prostatitis and potential blood poisoning, due to a risk of spreading infection

 - Bleeding around the prostate

 - Damage to the rectal lining.